cloudfour/cloudfour.com-patterns/.changeset/slow-planes-develop.md

 '@cloudfour/patterns': patch
 ---

-Add option for Button component to have icons
+Add ability for Button component to have icons